Module 1: Overview and Reminders

 Code of Conduct

 Team members represent ABET and an ABET commission.
-As such, each team member is bound by the ABET Code of Conduct found in the Rules of Procedure.
+As such, each team member is bound by the ABET Board of Delegates Code of Conduct found in the Rules of Procedure.
 The code requires all persons involved with ABET, every volunteer and staff member, exhibit the highest standards of professionalism, honesty, and integrity in the pursuit of their duties.
 The services ABET provides require impartiality, fairness, and equity.
 All members of ABET evaluation teams are bound by the code and agree to abide by it as a condition of assignment to a review team.

 Conflict of Interest

-Team members also are bound by the ABET Conflict of Interest Policy, found in the Rules of Procedure.
+Team members also are bound by the ABET Conflict of Interest Policy, found in the Board of Delegates Rules of Procedure.
 Any real or perceived conflict of interest (COI), as defined in the policy, must be disclosed immediately.
 The following are specifically stated as definite conflicts in the ABET Accreditation Policy and Procedure Manual (APPM):

 - Current or past employment as faculty, staff, or consultant by the institution or program